SaifBhuiya/sqlModel/README.md

 On the ReactJs side of things, this project helped me understand how keywords like async, fetch, .then etc work.
 The variables here come with a setter method.

 The hardest part however was actually looking for a cloud service to host these.
 Took me a long time to find something that works with MYSQL and was free and then configuring files to make them work.
 But finally I got that to work too.

-Most of the development process I used a smaller dataset to test features.
-Switching to the real dataset did reveal some lag issues.
-I can think of a couple of ways to tackle that but I dont wanna try anything last minute and break the app.